gerazo/eltelive/eltelive-new/README.md

 # eltelive-new
+The newer version of the ELTELive live streaming solution of ELTE University

 ## Prerequisites
 You will need to download and install [Node.js] and [MongoDB] on your system.

+You will have to create your own `.env` file locally, and specifiy specific Environment Variables used .
 ---

 ## Install packages and dependencies for the project setup